 You’re thinking about confetti for your wedding?
-YESSS!!
-Confetti throws are so fun and a really joyous part of a wedding day – it’s often the first opportunity your friends and family get to congratulate you as you leave the ceremony – with a little coordination from me on the day (making sure friends and family get in close, and everyone throws over you at the same time) you’ll get some really beautiful photos filled with happiness.
+Confetti throws are so fun and a really joyous part of a wedding day – it’s often the first opportunity your friends and family get to congratulate you as you leave the ceremony – and with a little coordination from your photographer (ie…making sure friends and family get in close, and everyone throws OVER you at the same time, rather than AT you) you’ll get some really beautiful photos filled with happiness.
 If I could change one thing about my wedding day?
 I’d literally have a day long confetti throw…forget the drinks reception.

 So to help you get the most from the moment and your photos, here are 5 ways to make sure your confetti throw is amazing.